goldin2008/Note/interview_bq_ans.md

 ## Behavior Questions Answer
 STAR method to construct the response:
 - `Situation`: Start off your response to the interview question by explaining what the ‘situation’ was and who was involved.
+  - What was the context/background for the situation you were in?
+  - Where did it occur, when did it happen?
+  - What was the goal?
 - `Task`: Once you have detailed the situation, explain what the ‘task’ was, or what needed to be done.
+  - What was your role?
+  - What were you trying to achieve?
+Why was it important?
+  - What were the risks/consequences if nothing happened?
 - `Action`: Now explain what ‘action’ you took, and what action others took.
 Also explain why you took this particular course of action.
+  - What did you personally own?
+  - How did you do it?
+How did you influence the outcome?
+Who else was involved?
+  - What was the most significant obstacle you faced?
 - `Result`: Explain to the panel what you would do differently if the same situation arose again.
 It is good to be reflective at the end of your responses.
 This demonstrates a level of maturity and it will also show the panel that you are willing to learn from every experience.
+  - How did you measure success for this project?
+  - What results did you achieve? (e.g., metrics)
+  - What trade-offs did you have to make to achieve this?
+  - What did you learn or would have done differently?

 Example:
 - First, I created a customer feedback mechanism on a weekly basis.